-This gluten free salmon cakes recipe has been updated and includes a cooking video so you can watch how to make your salmon cakes.
-You’ll find the video right above the recipe card at the bottom of the post.
+This recipe has been updated and includes a cooking video so you can watch how to make your salmon cakes.

 Salmon is definitely my favorite fish.
 Actually, I should just say it’s one of my favorite foods.
-My family always jokes that when we go to a restaurant, I’ll be sure to order salmon if it’s on the menu. 😊
+My family always jokes that when we go to a restaurant, if salmon graces the menu, it’s a guaranteed order for me. 😊

 Are salmon patties good for you?

-I tweaked my recipe until it was just right: the perfect balance of crispy on the outside, moist on the inside, healthy ingredients, and wonderfully flavorful.
+So, I tweaked my grain free salmon cakes recipe until it was just right: the perfect balance of crispy on the outside, moist on the inside, healthy ingredients, and wonderfully flavorful.
 100% gluten free and paleo!

 Wild salmon vs. farmed salmon